b3iA/ebook.js/README.txt

 book specifications or filters you author with other users of this tool, but:

-PLEASE DO NOT DISTRIBUTE THE RESULTING OUTPUT FILES UNLESS YOU ARE THE AUTHOR OR OWNER OF THE RIGHTS TO ALL MATERIAL THEY CONTAIN.
+PLEASE DO NOT DISTRIBUTE THE RESULTING OUTPUT FILES UNLESS YOU ARE THE AUTHOR OR OWNER OF THE RIGHTS TO ALL MATERIAL THEY CONTAIN, I.E. DON'T BE A...
+BAD PERSON.

 Licence: